Understanding Upper Airway Disorders

 Why Misdiagnosis Happens

-Upper airway disorders and asthma share similar symptoms—shortness of breath, wheezing, and respiratory distress.
-However, they affect different parts of the airway and require different treatments.
-Many patients try multiple asthma medications with limited success before discovering their breathing difficulty originates from the vocal cords rather than the lungs.
+Upper airway disorders and asthma share similar symptoms: shortness of breath, wheezing, and respiratory distress.
+But they affect different parts of the airway and need different treatments.
+Many patients cycle through multiple asthma medications with limited success before discovering the breathing difficulty originates from the vocal folds, not the lungs.
+This delay often spans years.

 Features Suggesting ILO/PVFM/VCD